brookshelley/brookshelley.github.com/movies.md

     me of taken, and others of _name a political thriller_, but overall I really enjoyed this movie.

+4. **The Raid**

+    My second viewing of this movie since I saw it in theaters in Berkeley.
+I love how rad and amazing this tower-escape film is.
+The fight scenes and film style is so kinetic, and carries you through the film.
+There's not a lot in the way of plot, but some of it feels like a Die Hard homage.

 ## [2017](#2017)<a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_